QARancher/file_parser/README.md

 flags:

     --file= path to a file to search in, accepts directory, files, if string is given the search will be on that string --search= regex or string to search for in the file.
-    --machine= optional - if true - print the output in the format: "file_name:line_number:start_position:matched_text".
+    --output= optional flag for output file's name --machine= optional - if true - print the output in the format: "file_name:line_number:start_position:matched_text".